Frank DeRuyter, PhD - Co-PI

 Misha Pavel, PhD - Project Director

-Is a co-investigator for the RERC.
+Misha is a co-investigator for the RERC.
 Dr. Pavel will be responsible for the computational modeling aspects required for the new approaches to inferring patient activities in the home.
-He is a professor of practice at Northeastern University in both the College of Computer and Information Science and the Bouve College of Health Sciences, School of Nursing.
+He is a professor of practice at Northeastern University in both the Khoury College of Computer Science and the Bouvé College of Health Sciences.
 He also co-directs the Consortium on Technology for Proactive Care.
 Previously, Professor Pavel was the director of the Smart and Connected Health Program at the National Science Foundation, a program co-sponsored by the National Institutes of Health.
 Earlier, he served as the chair of the Department of Biomedical Engineering at Oregon Health & Science University, a Technology Leader at AT&T Laboratories, a member of the technical staff at Bell Laboratories, and faculty member at Stanford University and New York University.

 Ron Seel, PhD, FACRM - Project Director